forkjoseph/vnperf/README.md

 ************

 ## Setup
 VNperf is purely written in python.
-Therefore, setting up python-2.7 and pip install mandatory.
+Therefore, setting up python-2.7 and installing pip are mandatory.
 Also, in Ubuntu environment, VNperf does not use Network-manager.
 Instead, VNperf uses plain wpa_supplicant and dhclient for wireless WPA configuration due to slow passive scanning threshold in Network-manager in Ubuntu.

 ### Step 1: stop all Ubuntu default network manager
 ```